TIMELINE-The Taliban's rapid advance across Afghanistan | Law-Order

 TIMELINE-The Taliban's rapid advance across Afghanistan

-Taliban insurgents control an estimated 65% of Afghan territory, after making rapid advances against local forces who are largely fending for themselves as foreign troops withdraw.
+Taliban insurgents now control all of Afghanistan's major cities apart from Kabul, after making rapid advances against local forces who are largely fending for themselves as foreign troops withdraw.

 Following are some of the major milestones in the Islamist militant movement's advance in recent months.
 Other deadly attacks occurred, some blamed on the Taliban and some on other jihadist groups including an offshoot of Islamic State.
 Talks between the Taliban and the Afghan government on a political understanding that could lead to a peace deal, backed by the United States and its allies, have failed to make significant progress.